Last Updated on January 6th, 2020

 Ziana and Epiduo minimize side effects by using lower, gentler doses of anti-acne medications.
 But it’s even better to round out your acne treatment with methods that don’t use medications at all.

-Eveyone who has acne needs a good cleanser, a good exfoliant or microdermabrasion tool, a good serum, and probiotic therapy.
+Everyone who has acne needs a full treatment system.
+This includes a good cleanser, a mild exfoliant or microdermabrasion tool, an effective serum, and probiotic therapy.
 These are the kinds of treatments you can get from Exposed Skin Care.
 At Exposed Skin Care, you can find 10 ways to fight acne that cost you on average $10 or less—and all their products come with a one-year, money-back guarantee.